Liyra/BasicSpringWebApp/README.md

 This is a basic Spring web application in java build from scratch with Intellij, with Maven and Bootstrap.
 The dependancies are Maven (I used 3.5.2) and Tomcat (I used 8.5.24).

 The script.py file is a script allowing quicker deployment on tomcat.
-It has a check option where it tells you what step you forgot (ie. environment variables not set up)
+It has a check option where it tells you what step you forgot (ie. environment variables not set up).
+This script should work only on windows.

 ### Setup